NikolaLohinski/free-go/README.md

 func main() {
     var (
         endpoint     = "mafreebox.freebox.fr"
-        version      = "v10"
-        appID        = "..." // See https://dev.freebox.fr/sdk/os/login/ to learn
+        version      = "latest" // Or pin a specific version such as v10. appID        = "..."    // See https://dev.freebox.fr/sdk/os/login/ to learn
         privateToken = "..."    // how to define an app and generate a private token )

     ctx := context.Background()